-In this section of the website you will find lots of useful links and information about careers, services, further education and training programmes including: information on careers fairs, volunteering, work experience etc. We also work closely with Adviza - this allows students to access impartial guidance about their career via our careers advisor Carrie Haywood.
+In this section of the website you will find lots of useful links and information about careers, services, further education and training programmes including: information on careers fairs, volunteering, work experience etc. We work closely with Adviza, who work with students three times a week.
+This allows students to access impartial guidance.

 Individual guidance is supported by a wide selection of reference material and software in the school’s careers library.
-In Years 12 and 13, guidance, especially on applications for Higher Education, comes from the student’s form tutor and the resources of the sixth form careers library.
+In Years 12 and 13, guidance, especially on applications for Higher Education, comes from the student’s form tutor, resources of the sixth form careers library and our More and Most Able Lead in Sixth Form; Mrs Penson.
 In addition, to help Year 11 and sixth form students with their career choices, workshops and seminars are held throughout the school year.
 Employees from various careers give talks to the students in assemblies and during school activity days.
-Within the tutor programme of Years 7-11 there is a series of sessions based around careers and work related learning and in 12 and 13 there is also a focus on careers.
-Our PSHCE curriculum also covers a range of CEIAG content throughout Years 7-10.
+Within the tutor programme of Years 7-11 there is a series of sessions based around careers and work-related learning and in 12 and 13 there is also a focus on careers.
+Our PSHCE curriculum also covers a range of CEIAG content throughout Years 7-11.

 Each year we welcome dozens of local, national and international businesses people into school to help run a series of interview days.
 All of Year 12 take part in this event, with visitors able to offer feedback to each pupil on their CV as well as carrying out a number of interviews with each pupil.

-If you wish to discuss the careers programme further, please contact our Careers and Guidance Mentor, Charlotte van den Berghen - email@example.com or telephone on 0118 9402357
+If you wish to discuss the careers programme further, please contact our Careers Lead at the school: David Bibby (Deputy Headteacher) email@example.com